CARE AND USE OF YOUR DEVICE

 - SACH (solid ankle cushioned heel) – The SACH foot is dependable, inexpensive, and low in maintenance.

 - Energy storage – this foot may also be referred to as a dynamic response foot.
-This foot provides active push off that propels the user forward.
+This foot provides an active push-off that propels the user forward.
 It provides a smooth gait with less energy expenditure.

 There are also feet with hydraulic ankles, adjustable heel height, and with motors.